 In 1990, the population of Latvia reached its peak at just under 2.7 million people.

-In January 1991, Soviet political and military forces unsuccessfully tried to overthrow the Republic of Latvia authorities.
+In January 1991, Soviet political and military forces unsuccessfully tried to overthrow the Republic of Latvia authorities by occupying the central publishing house in Riga.

-After the re-establishment of independence on 21 August 1991, children born to non-nationals or stateless persons are automatically entitled to citizenship.
+After the re-establishment of independence on 21 August 1991, children born to non-nationals or stateless persons were automatically entitled to citizenship.

 In 1993, the Saeima, Latvia's parliament, was again elected.